TILOS-AI-Institute/MacroPlacement/README.md

 ## **Flows**
 We provide multiple flows for each of the testcases and enablements.
-They are: (1) a logical synthesis-based SP&R flow using Cadence Genus and Innovus ([Flow-1](./Flows/figures/flow-1.PNG)), (2) a physical synthesis-based SP&R flow using Cadence Genus iSpatial and Innovus ([Flow-2](./Flows/figures/flow-2.PNG)), (3) a logical synthesis-based SP&R flow using Yosys and OpenROAD ([Flow-3](./Flows/figures/flow-3.PNG)), and (4) creation of input data for Physical synthesis-based CircuitTraining using Genus iSpatial ([Flow-4](./Flows/figures/flow-4.PNG)).
+They are: (1) a logical synthesis-based SP&R flow using Cadence Genus and Innovus ([Flow-1](./Flows/figures/flow-1.PNG)), (2) a physical synthesis-based SP&R flow using Cadence Genus iSpatial and Innovus ([Flow-2](./Flows/figures/flow-2.PNG)), (3) a logical synthesis-based SP&R flow using Yosys and OpenROAD ([Flow-3](./Flows/figures/flow-3.PNG)), and (4) creation of input data for Physical synthesis-based Circuit Training using Genus iSpatial ([Flow-4](./Flows/figures/flow-4.PNG)).

 The details of each flow are are given in the following.
 - **Flow-1:**